Golf Tutorials

 From the Rough

-Wet rough is brutal.
+Wet rough is challenging.
 The grass becomes thick, heavy, and grabby.
-It will wrap around the hosel of your club and aggressively shut the clubface down at impact, causing a nasty, low hook.
+It can aggressively shut the clubface down at impact.
 To counteract this:

-• Take a more lofted club: Don't try to be a hero with a long iron.
-A pitching wedge or 9-iron is often the smartest play.
+• Take a more lofted club: Don’t try to muscle a long iron.
+A pitching wedge or 9-iron is often smarter.

-• Aim slightly right of your target (for right-handers): Proactively play for the clubface to close.
+• Aim slightly right of your target (for right-handers): Play for the clubface to close.

-• Grip it firmer: Use more pressure with your lead hand (left hand for righties) to resist the twisting of the club through impact.
+• Grip it firmer: Use more pressure with your lead hand to resist club twisting.

-• Have a steeper swing: You need to swing down on the ball more sharply to ""chop"" it out, minimizing how much grass gets between the clubface and the ball.
+• Have a steeper swing: Swing down on the ball sharply to minimize grass interference.

 Around and on the Greens